What is a Bank Draft?

 Bank drafts are often used for international trade or purchasing a home.

-The term “cashier’s check” is sometimes used instead of bank draft, especially in the USA.
+The term “cashier’s check” is sometimes used instead of a bank draft, especially in the USA.

 Security: bank drafts are a secure form of payment.
 When you receive a bank draft (and it’s authentic – which isn’t always the case), you can be confident that the payment is good.
 The funds will generally be available in your account within one business day, and it’s unlikely that your bank will reverse the deposit a few days or weeks later.